sagemath/trac_to_gh/Issue 5526.md

 # Issue 5526: get rid of including sse4_1 in local/lib/sage-flags.txt

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5526

 Original creator: was